 - Defaecation involves involuntary contraction of the muscle of the rectum and relaxation of the internal anal sphincter.

-- Contraction of the abdominal muscles and lowering of the diaphragm increase the intra-abdominal pressure (Valsalva’s maneuver) and so assist the process of defaecation.
+- Contraction of the abdominal muscles and lowering of the diaphragm increases the intra-abdominal pressure (Valsalva’s maneuver) and so assists the process of defaecation.

 Accessory Organs of The Human Digestive System